getcarina/getcarina.com/CONTRIBUTING.md

 - Use [consistent text formatting](https://one.rackspace.com/display/devdoc/Text+formatting)
 - Use [active voice](https://one.rackspace.com/display/devdoc/Basic+writing+guidelines#Basicwritingguidelines-Useactivevoice)
 - Use [present tense](https://one.rackspace.com/display/devdoc/Basic+writing+guidelines#Basicwritingguidelines-Usepresenttense)
+- Write to the user [by using second person and imperative mood](https://one.rackspace.com/display/devdoc/Basic+writing+guidelines#Basicwritingguidelines-Writetoyou(thecustomer))
 - Write [clear and consistent step text](https://one.rackspace.com/display/devdoc/Tasks+and+procedures)

 A few specific guidelines for container content: